ucan-wg/delegation/README.md

 The OPTIONAL nonce parameter `nnc` MAY be any value.
 A randomly generated string is RECOMMENDED to provide a unique UCAN, though it MAY also be a monotonically increasing count of the number of links in the hash chain.
 This field helps prevent replay attacks and ensures a unique CID per delegation.
 The `iss`, `aud`, and `exp` fields together will often ensure that UCANs are unique, but adding the nonce ensures this uniqueness.

+The recommeneded size of the nonce differs by key type.
+In many cases, a random 12-byte nonce is sufficient.
+If uncertain, check the nonce in your DID's cryptosuite.

 This field SHOULD NOT be used to sign arbitrary data, such as signature challenges.
-See the `fct` field for more.
+See the [`fct`][Facts] field for more.

-#### Examples
+#### 3.2.4.1 Examples

 ``` json
 {